Devilzer/HospitalAPI/README.md

 # HospitalAPI

-A basic API to keep track of patients covid status and generate reports for them.
+A basic API to keep track of patients' covid status and generate reports for them.

 ## Features